+a.
+The fuel tank must maintain the homologated appearance and location; however its actual shape can be slightly changed to suit the rider's preference.
+The tank may be modified below the upper frame line and under the seat.
-Material of construction of the fuel tank may be altered or replaced from those fitted to the homologated motorcycle.

-All fuel tanks must be filled with fire retardant material, or be fitted with a fuel cell bladder

-Fuel tanks made of composite materials (carbon fibre, aramid fibre, glass fibre, etc.) must have passed the FIM Standards for fuel tanks or be lined with a fuel cell bladder.
+- b.
+The material of construction of the fuel tank may be altered from the one of the tank fitted to the homologated motorcycle. - c.
+All fuel tanks must be filled with fire retardant material, or be fitted with a fuel cell bladder. - d.
+Fuel tanks made of composite materials (carbon fibre, aramid fibre, glass fibre, etc.) must have passed the FIM Standards for fuel tanks or be lined with a fuel cell bladder. - e.
 Tanks made of composite material must bear the label certifying conformity with FIM Fuel Tank Test Standards.
-Fuel tanks without a fuel cell bladder must bear a label certifying conformity with FIM Fuel Tank Test Standards.

-Such labels must include the fuel tank manufacturer's name, date of tank manufacture, and name of testing laboratory.
+Fuel tanks without a fuel cell bladder must bear a label certifying conformity with FIM Fuel Tank Test Standards. - f.
+Such labels must include the fuel tank manufacturer's name, date of tank manufacture, and name of testing laboratory. - g.
 Each manufacturer is requested to inform the FIM/CCR Secretariat of its fuel tank model(s) which have passed the FIM test standards, together with a copy of the fuel tank label.
-Full details of the FIM Fuel Tank Test Standards and Procedures are available from the FIM (See 'Fuel Tank Test Standards' below).
+Full details of the FIM Fuel Tank Test Standards and Procedures are available from the FIM (See 'Fuel Tank Test Standards' below). - h.
 Fuel cell bladders must conform to or exceed the specification FIM/FCB-2005.
-Full details of this standard are available from the FIM
+Full details of this standard are available from the FIM. - i.
 The fuel tank must be fixed to the frame from the front and the rear with a crash-proof assembly system.
-Bajonet style couplings cannot be used, nor may the tank be fixed to any parts of the streamlining (fairing) or any plastic part.
-The Technical Director has the right to refuse a motorcycle if he is of the opinion that the fuel tank fixation is not safe.

-The original tank may be modified to achieve the maximum capacity of 24 litres, provided the original profile is as homologated.

-A cross over line between each side of the tank is allowed (maximum inside diameter 10 mm).

-Fuel tanks with tank breather pipes must be fitted with non-return valves which discharge into a catch tank with a minimum volume of 250 cc made of a suitable material.
+Bayonet style couplings cannot be used, nor may the tank be fixed to any parts of the streamlining (fairing) or any plastic part.
+The FIM Superbike Technical Director has the right to refuse a motorcycle if he is of the opinion that the fuel tank fixation is not safe. - j.
+The original tank may be modified to achieve the maximum capacity of 24 litres, provided the original profile is as homologated. - k.
+A cross over line between each side of the tank is allowed (maximum inside diameter 10 mm). - I. Fuel tanks with tank breather pipes must be fitted with non-return valves which discharge into a catch tank with a minimum volume of 250 cc made of a suitable material. - m.
 Fuel tank filler caps may be altered or replaced from those fitted to the homologated motorcycle, and when closed, must be leak proof.
-Additionally, they must be secured to prevent accidental opening at any time.
+Additionally, they must be secured to prevent accidental opening at any time. - n.
 The same size fuel tank used in practice must be used during the entire event.